SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

 >
 > [Crust of Rust: HashMap](https://github.com/SteveLauC/Notes/blob/main/programming-language/Rust/crust-of-rust/Live-coding_a_linked_hash_map_in_Rust.md)

+1. Is Hash Index `Clustering Index` or `Nonclustering Index`

+   If the actual records are stored in `Hash File Organization`, then a `Hash Index` (If both hashings take the same attributes) is `Clustering Index`.

+   > But, if we are using `Hash File organization`, there is actually **NO REASON**
+   > to build another Hash index.

+   Else, I guess it is `Nonclustering Index`.

-0. Open Hashing(Closed Addressing) and Closed Hashing(Open Addressing)
+2. Open Hashing(Closed Addressing) and Closed Hashing(Open Addressing)

    > The defs in the book seem to be wrong.